Full lockdown would guarantee safety, but Malaysia's economy could collapse: Muhyiddin on targeted COVID-19 curbs

 MUHYIDDIN URGES PEOPLE TO PRACTICE SELF- LOCKDOWN

-During the interview on Sunday, the prime minister urged people to play their part in helping Malaysia and the world safe.
+During the interview on Sunday, the prime minister urged people to play their part in helping to keep Malaysia and the world safe.

 “This is a challenge for all of us.
 Not just me or you, it’s all of us.
 As mentioned before, it’s about the whole of society, all of us are involved together.